SaaS Compliance: A Quick Guide for SaaS Buyers

 SOC 2

 A SaaS application must exhibit robust security protocols to ensure it is capable of keeping data secure.
-And this is why (Systems and Organization Controls) SOC 2 compliance is a must for SaaS vendors and their applications.
+And this is why (Systems and Organization Controls) SOC 2 Audit compliance is a must for SaaS vendors and their applications.

 Widely regarded as the gold standard of compliance audits, the SOC 2 report audits client data management and demands adherence to at least one of the five Trust Services Criteria: security, privacy, confidentiality, processing integrity, and availability.